+Parent Agreement:

-Parent Agreement: I have read the Parent Co oncussion and Head Injury Information and understand what a concussion is and how it may be symptoms, and behaviors.
+I have read the Parent Concussion and Head Injury Information and understand what a concussion is and how it may be caused.
+I also understand the common signs, symptoms, and behaviors.
 I agree that my child must be removed from practice/play if a concussion is suspected.
 I understand that it is my responsibility to seek medical treatment if a suspected concussion is reported to me.
-I understan d that my child cannot return to practice/play until providing written clearance from an appropri understand the possible consequences of my child re - Parent/Guardian Signature Sign Electronically on Skyward Date Athlete Agreement: I have read the Athlete ( understand what a concussion is and how it may reporting a suspected concussion to my coaches an , - must be removed from practice/play if a concussion written clearance from an appropriate health care - practice/play.
-I understand the possible consequence ce of returning to practice/play too soon and that my brain needs time to heal.
+I understand that my child cannot return to practice/play until providing written clearance from an appropriate health care provider to his/her coach.
+I understand the possible consequences of my child returning to practice/play too soon.

+Parent/Guardian Signature Sign Electronica lly on Skyward Date Athlete Agreement: I have read the Athlete Concussion and Head Injury Information and understand what a concussion is and how it ma ay be caused.
+I understand the importance of reporting a suspected concussion to my coaches and my parents/guardian.
+I understand that I must be removed from practice/play if a concussion n is suspected.
+I understand that I must provide written clearance from an appropriate health ca re provider to my coach before returning to practice/play.
+I understand the possible conseque nce of returning to practice/play too soon and that my brain needs time to heal.
 Athlete Signature Sign Electronically on Skyward Date Athlete Current Year Grade Have you ever had a concussion?
 Date of last concussion if yes